ATTAINING TO THE INNER RESURRECTION

 We know that the whole creation has been groaning as in the pains of childbirth right up to the present time.
 Not only so, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for our adoption to sonship, the redemption of our bodies.
 For in this hope we were saved.
 (Romans 8:22-24)

 Can you see in the above that Paul was groaning for the redemption, that is, the resurrection, of his body?
 Paul states that this redemption is our adoption to sonship.
 Have you ever heard that we are adopted as a son of God on the basis of our resurrection?

-Paul states further that we are saved in this hope—in the hope of our adoption to sonship.
+Paul states further that we are saved in this hope — in the hope of our adoption to sonship.
 We need to think about this.
-It is not ordinarily being preached, I believe.
+It is seldom preached.

-Paul had declared a few verses previously in the eighth chapter of the Book of Romans that if the Spirit of God is dwelling in us, that same Spirit will make our body alive.
+Paul had declared a few verses previously in Romans chapter eight that if the Spirit of God is dwelling in us, that same Spirit will make our body alive.
 This is, of course, referring to when the Lord Jesus appears and we are changed in the twinkling of an eye.

 And if the Spirit of him who raised Jesus from the dead is living in you, he who raised Christ from the dead will also give life to your mortal bodies because of his Spirit who lives in you.
 (Romans 8:11)